-The aurora is the result of collisions between particles in the Earth’s atmosphere and charged particles released from the sun’s atmosphere.
-When this happens we can see the beautiful colours appearing in the sky.
-The aurora may appear in every colour range, but the most common colour is green.
-Aurora borealis is also known as the northern lights.
+The Aurora is a result of collisions between particles in the earths athmosphere and charged particles from the suns atmosphere.
+When this happens we can see beautiful colors in the sky.
+Aurora can be seen in a lot of different colors, but the most common color is green.
+The Aurora borealis is also called northern lights.

 To better understand the KP value and how it impacts visibility from your location you need to know your magnetic latitude.
 When you know the magnetic latitude you can use the table as a reference and determine if the northern lights are visible from your location or not.

 It’s important to mention that a high KP value does not guarantee that the aurora is visible, however it is a great pointer to when it’s worth going out looking for it.

 G-SCALE indicates the strength of the geomagnetic storm.
 I goes from 0 to 5.
 (0 being the weakest, 5 being an extreme geomagnetic storm).

 G0 = Kp 4 and below = None

 Visit NOAA for more information about the G-scale.

 |SOLAR WIND SPEED (current)||PROTON DENSITY (current)|